auth0/auth0-cli/README.md

 If you have to add another go dependency, you can follow the steps:

 1. `go get -u github.com/some/path/to/lib`
 2. Import the library you need in the relevant file.
-(This step is necessary so the next steps informs `go mod` that this dependency is actually used).
+(This step is necessary, so the next steps informs `go mod` that this dependency is actually used).
 3. go mod tidy
 4. go mod vendor

-We use vendoring so the last step is required.
+We use vendoring, so the last step is required.

 ## References